Hulzenga/UltrasonicRadar/README.md

 >├ UltrasonicRadar <br>
 >├ UltrasonicRadar Sketch

 "UltrasonicRadar" contains the Eclipse project for the Android interface app and "UltrasonicRadar sketch" contains the arduino sketch loaded onboard of the radar.
+For convencience a precompiled APK is available in the root of the repo.

 #performance
 A working screenshot of the UltrasonicRadar Android app is shown below: